Monday, March 27, 2017

 Sunday, March 19, 2017

-How Far is too Far? — Appropriate Running Distances for Children (Part One)
+How Far Is Too Far? — Appropriate Running Distances For Children (Part One)

 We could spend hours talking about the benefits of running.
 Running has been linked to academic, social, and physiological improvements.
 All these things are great for kids.
 But as with anything, running can get out balance, and finding balance is key.
 So how far is too far?